 As a general tip, Keith Bastian, CEO of renewable home heating provider Fischer Future Heat, says: ‘Solutions to issues with damp include keeping spaces well heated and ventilated.
 But, if you leave windows open while you have the heating on in your house, you’ll be wasting a significant amount of money and energy.
 Breaking small habits like these will help to save you money in the longer term.’

 Will I have to pay back the boiler grant?

-No, you won't have to pay anything back as this is a grant and not a loan.
+No, you won't have to pay anything back as these are boiler grants, not loans.
 That means the money is being provided by the government, which is claimed by the energy company which pays for the boiler and installation up front.
 So you won't have to give any bank details or money, except in the case where there may be a charge, like the example above.